Low Fell

 Low Fell is a suburb of Gateshead situated in the Metropolitan Borough of Gateshead in Tyne and Wear, England.
 Built predominantly on sandstone, grindstone and clay, it is bordered by Sheriff Hill/Deckham to the east, Saltwell/Bensham to the west, Harlow Green to the south and Shipcote to the north.
-Low Fell is 3 mi south of Gateshead, 3 mi south of Newcastle upon Tyne and 12 mi north Durham.
+Low Fell is 3 mi south of Gateshead, 3 mi south of Newcastle upon Tyne and 12 mi north of Durham.

 The main road into Low Fell is the A167.
 According to the 2001 UK census, Low Fell had a population of 8,643, falling marginally to 8,636 at the 2011 census.
 For centuries little more than part of a windswept, barren and treacherous heath, the settlement at Low Fell was initially established by a moderate influx of tinkers and miners in the 18th century.
 Gateshead Fell was initially incorporated into the Municipal Borough of Gateshead in 1835 and then the County Borough of Gateshead in 1889.
 More recently, it was formally incorporated into the newly formed Metropolitan Borough of Gateshead by the Local Government Act 1972 which took effect on 1 April 1974.

 History

 Gateshead Fell

 Prior to 1809, Low Fell was part of Gateshead Fell; itself a constituent part of the ancient County of Durham.
 Once described as a "windswept, barren and treacherous heath", it took its name from nearby Gateshead and the fact that the area was "a fell or common contigious to it".
 That portion of Gateshead Fell which would later become Low Fell was, in the 1640s, little more than boggy marsh and wetlands owned by the Bishop of Durham who simply divided the land into plots and rented them to the few tenants willing to pay for them.
 By the 18th century, the lower section of Gateshead Fell consisted broadly of sparsely populated farm and woodland, demarcated from the section of Gateshead Fell which was to become Sheriff Hill by a boundary formed by a mound of earth.

 In 1771, the number of settlers on Gateshead Fell increased as a result of the 'Great Flood of 1771', during which the rivers Tyne, Wear and Tees all burst their banks, causing people to lose their homes.
 By this time, however, Gateshead Fell had become a place of considerable notoriety, both for the bleakness of the land and for the criminality undertaken upon it.
 When theologian John Wesley arrived in a blizzard in 1785, he found a "pathless waste of white" inhabited predominantly by tinkers, gypsies, pitmen and quarrymen.

-In 1809 an Act was obtained ordering the enclosure of Gateshead Fell.
+In 1809 an inclosure act, the Gateshead Inclosure Act 1809 (49 Geo.
+3. c. cxxxv), was obtained ordering the enclosure of Gateshead Fell.